 2. How did the black soldier see his experience during the war?

-expanding the “varying viewpoints”
+varying viewpoints

+Expanding the View

 Gar Alperovitz, Atomic Diplomacy (rev. ed., 1985).

 A view of the atomic bomb as aimed at Russia rather than Japan:

 “The decision to use the weapon did not derive from overriding military considerations.… Before the atomic bomb was dropped each of the Joint Chiefs of Staff advised that it was highly likely that Japan could be forced to surrender ‘unconditionally,’ without use of the bomb and without an invasion.…Unquestionably, political considerations related to Russia played a major role in the decision; from at least mid-May American policy makers hoped to end the hostilities before the Red Army entered Manchuria.… A combat demonstration was needed to convince the Russians to accept the American plan for a stable peace.”